Received a PCS? Sell Your Home with a Military Relocation Professional

 Military Relocation Professionals are trained to help service members

-The Military Relocation Professional certification is a program available to real estate agents who are members of the National Association of Realtors (NAR).
+The Military Relocation Professional certification is a program available to real estate agents who are National Association of Realtors (NAR) members.
 NAR is an organization that holds its members to particular standards through a code of ethics and aims to connect sellers and buyers with excellent, qualified real estate agents.
-About 75% of all licensed U.S. real estate agents are NAR members, but only those who complete a specific training program have MRP status.
+Only those who complete a specific training program get MRP status among the licensed U.S. real estate practitioners who are NAR members.

 Per NAR, the Military Relocation Professional certification “focuses on preparing real estate professionals to work with current and former military service members to find the right housing solutions for them and take full advantage of military benefits and support.”
 The program trains real estate agents on the following topics: